breischl/fastbook/README.md

+# Changes from main repo
+The only changes in this fork (so far) are adding files for `pipenv` to let this build, and the use GPU-acceleration locally.
+GPU acceleration also requires other things as well.

 [English](./README.md) / [Spanish](./README_es.md) / [Korean](./README_ko.md) / [Chinese](./README_zh.md) / [Bengali](./README_bn.md) / [Indonesian](./README_id.md) / [Italian](./README_it.md) / [Portuguese](./README_pt.md) / [Vietnamese](./README_vn.md)

 # The fastai book